Deciding between the Samsung Galaxy Watch 3 and the Garmin Vivoactive 4

 There are multiple options for how you want to exercise with the Garmin Vivoactive 4.

 There are multiple options for how you want to exercise with the Garmin Vivoactive 4.
 You can choose from over 20 preloaded sports apps, including running, cycling, swimming, yoga, and more.
 You can also take advantage of the preset workouts from Garmin Connect or follow the training plans from Garmin Coach.
-You'll have over 40 on-screen workouts for strength training, cardio, yoga, and pilates.
-Some users might prefer to create customizable workouts, which is another option on this watch.
+In addition, you'll have over 40 on-screen workouts for strength training, cardio, yoga, and pilates.
+Finally, some users might prefer to create customizable workouts, another option on this watch.

-The best way to determine which smartwatch you should buy is to figure out how you plan to use it.
+The best way to determine which smartwatch you should buy is to determine how you plan to use it.
 If you're set on finding a premium wearable that is connected in every possible way, you'll want to choose the Samsung Galaxy Watch 3.
 That is, of course, if you can stomach the steep price tag.

-Remember that the starting point is for the 41mm Bluetooth model.
-If you go bigger and add LTE connectivity, be prepared to spend even more.
+Remember that the starting price point is for the 41mm Bluetooth model.
+If you go bigger and choose one of the LTE smartwatches, be prepared to spend more money.
 The biggest downside of the Galaxy Watch 3 is the price tag.
-Some users may still be disappointed with the lack of third-party app support but if that is not a deal-breaker for you, then you'll be pleased with the Samsung Galaxy Watch 3.
+Some users may still be disappointed with the lack of third-party app support, but if that is not a deal-breaker for you, then you'll be pleased with the Samsung Galaxy Watch 3.
+If you need better app support, consider getting the newer and better Galaxy Watch 4 that runs Wear OS 3 instead.

-Some users might be more content with a fitness-focused smartwatch that offers in-depth tracking.
-When you're not concerned about being connected with LTE, the Garmin Vivoactive 4 might be a better option for you.
+Some users might be more content with a dedicated fitness smartwatch that offers in-depth tracking.
+When you're not too concerned about being connected with LTE, the Garmin Vivoactive 4 might be a better option.
 It's just as capable when it comes to health and fitness features.
-Unless you've fallen madly in love with the look and feel of the new Galaxy Watch 3 and can't imagine your wrist with any other wearable, the Garmin Vivoactive 4 is just as nice.
+Unless you've fallen madly in love with the look and feel of the Galaxy Watch 3 and can't imagine your wrist with any other wearable, the Garmin Vivoactive 4 is just as nice.

 The best connected tech